-The work to be done to improve food in the city is considerable and as the staff resource allocated to the coordination team is limited to two (full time equivalent) staff, the current and future success of Food Futures lies in the strength of the partnership.
+The work to be done to improve food in the city is considerable and as the staff resource allocated to the coordination team is limited, the current and future success of Food Futures lies in the strength of the partnership.

 The approach we take given limited human resources is pragmatic, flexible and collaborative.
 It is underpinned by four principles: